 Even if having a ripped six-pack doesn’t matter to you, a strong core will help you deadlift, squat, and bench press more weight.
 Like any other muscle in your body, you need to train your core for it to grow and get stronger.
 Of course, not all exercises are created equal.

 The best ab exercises aren’t necessarily the frilliest.
 A Copenhagen plank may sound fancy, but if you can’t execute it then what’s the point?
-To help you sieve through all of the ab moves available, we dive deep into the benefits of ab training, how your core muscles function, and provide a list of the nine best ab exercises.
-These include:
+To help you sieve through all of the ab moves available, we’re diving deep into the benefits of ab training, how your core muscles function, and providing a list of the 16 best ab exercises.

 Best Ab Exercises